 My Homemade Sloppy Joes is a classic recipe that we just never get tired of.
 It’s one of my most reliable and popular dinners for school nights.
 Serve it with fries or chips and some dill pickles or a salad on the side.

-So tomorrow is back to the regular school routine.
-And who doesn’t need something quick and easy to put on the table on a school night.
-Especially after you’ve worked all day yourself and you’re pretty tired, huh?
+It’s that time of year again when everyone is getting ready to return to the regular school routine.
+Whether your kids attend school in person or are home schooled, you always need something quick and easy to put on the table on a school night.
+Especially after you’ve worked all day yourself and you’re pretty tired yourself, right?

 Start by chopping the onion, bell pepper, and celery and mince the garlic.

 In a large skillet over medium high heat, cook the ground beef until no pink color remains.
 Drain the beef and set aside.

 Cook the Peppers, Onions, and Garlic